Microsoft-TrainingKits/HOL-HTMLAppAndMobileServices/HOL.md

 	> **Note:** As part of this tutorial, you create a new SQL Database instance and server.
 You can reuse this new database and administer it as you would any other SQL Database instance.
 If you already have a database in the same region as the new mobile service, you can instead chooseUse existing Databaseand then select that database.
 The use of a database in a different region is not recommended because of additional bandwidth costs and higher latencies.

-1. In **Name**, type the name of the new database, then type **Login name**, which is the administrator login name for the new SQL Database server, type and confirm the password, and click the check button to complete the process.
+1. In **Name**, leave the default database name and select **New SQL database server**.
+Then type **Login name**, which is the administrator login name for the new SQL Database server, type and confirm the password, and click the check button to complete the process.

 	![Specifying Database Settings](Images/create-mobile-service-step-2.png?raw=true)